pvdstel/mono-material-mattermost/README.md

 The `-p` switch pretty-prints the JSON output, and the `-a` switch applies the first color to all elements that accept an accent color.

-The colors may be passed with or without a leading `#`, but should be in hexadecimal format.
+The colors may be passed with or without a leading `#`, but should be in hexadecimal format or one of the default Material colors such as `lightblue` or `lightblue.700`.
 The script contains a list of *n* theme elements that may receive an accent color.
 If *m* colors are given as arguments, *min(n, m)* colors are replaced, in order.

 The values `'!'` and `'skip'` are special, and may be used instead of a color to skip a replacement.
 This allows for a replacement of the first and third color, while skipping the second.
 The list currently consists of the following theme elements: